nova-can/pcb/README.md

 # cansat_SBC_2026
-the cansat repository for SBC for the school year 2025-2026
+The PCB repository for CanSat for the school year 2025-2026